I don't have an Instagram. Or a Twitter, or a Snapchat, or, honestly, a Facebook. But, alas, control your shock - I'm ahead of myself.

 Perhaps I overly romanticize the present.
 But at least I don't overly romanticize the past.

-Perhaps I'm just as slowed down by my refusing to share and live and have fun, be fun, with all of these new media movements.
+Perhaps I'm just as slowed down by my refusing to share and live and have fun, be fun, with all of these new social channels.
 But still - for me, there are no Instagrammable moments.
 Nothing so precious or amazing that I would untie its magic in trying to crowd in everyone I've ever met to take a look.

-No Instgrammable moments, just moments to be had and enjoyed and sat in a memory that will inevitably forget their closer qualities, their small details.
+No Instagrammable moments, just moments to be had and enjoyed and sat in a memory that will inevitably forget their closer qualities, their small details.
 A natural inevitability which is okay.

 My life does not need to be "shot on iPhone 6" for me to remember it.
 Nor does it need to be liked by many to be liked by me.
 But then again, that's just my unsolicited two cents.